maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 end
 ```

-But I work in financial risk management, an area that requires of a programming
-language to provide data exploration capabilities, numerical computing packages
-with decent performance, as well as good tooling.
+But my work is in financial risk management, an area that requires of a programming language to provide data exploration capabilities, numerical computing packages with decent performance, as well as good tooling.

 **Can Elixir tick those boxes?
 To which extent would I still need Python to do that work?**